Variation of extremal length functions on Teichmuller space: Pluri-subharmonicity of extremal length functions

-In general, an upper semi-continuous function $F$ on a complex manifold $M$ is said to be \emph{plurisubharmonic} if and only if for any holomorphic map $\phi: \Delta \to M$, the function $F\circ \phi: \Delta \to M$ is subharmonic, where $\Delta$ denotes the unit disk.
-By density of wighted simple closed curves in the space of measured foliations, we have the following corollary.
+In general, an upper semi-continuous function $F$ on a complex manifold $M$ is said to be {pluri-subharmonic} if for any holomorphic map $\phi: \Delta \to M$, the function $F\circ \phi: \Delta \to M$ is subharmonic, where $\Delta$ denotes the unit disk.
+This is equivalent to the property